jaketae/jaketae.github.io/_posts/2020-07-02-gaussian-process.md

 We can apply distortions to the RBF function by adding things like coefficients, but for simplicity sake we omit them here.

 The key takeaway is that the RBF kernel function functions as a distance metric between two points.
-As an extreme exmaple, let's consider the case when $x_i = x_j$, the diagonal entries of the covariance matrix, which is effectively the variance along those components.
+As an extreme example, let's consider the case when $x_i = x_j$, the diagonal entries of the covariance matrix, which is effectively the variance along those components.
 Then,

 $$
 \begin{align}